Thanos is invading Fortnite

 No place is safe from Marvel villain Thanos, and that includes video game Fortnite.

-Although the purple menace played by Josh Brolin was last seen in Avengers: Infinity War, starting May 8 for a limited time, you'll be able to find Thanos in Fortnite's battle royale mode, Marvel and Epic Games told Entertainment Weekly Monday.
+Although the purple menace played by Josh Brolin was last seen in Avengers: Infinity War, you'll be able -- starting May 8 for a limited time -- to find Thanos in Fortnite's battle royale mode, Marvel and Epic Games told Entertainment Weekly Monday.

 Fortnite is a massively popular co-op survival shooter for PCs and consoles that has you building structures to survive against zombies.
 In the game's battle royale mode (a la PUBG), 100 players duke it out on an island until one person is left standing, victorious.